 As for Jane,

 I’ll be tracking @janeswalk and #janeswalk on Twitter and will update this post in due course Jane’s Walk Copenhagen on Facebook.
-In Copenhagen there’s an emphasis on games and the playful city, with Bristol’s water slide down Park Street catching attention.
+In Copenhagen there’s an emphasis on games and the playful city.
 Some photos have popped up of the CPH Nordvest walk, must venture up there some day.